jlp-io/gamesglobal-assessment/README.md

 Getting started with the Backend
 1) Install the .NET SDK if you haven't already at https://dotnet.microsoft.com/en-us/download/dotnet/8.0.
 You can check if .NET is already installed via the dotnet --info command.
+2) dotnet tool install --global dotnet-ef
-1) Open terminal
+3) Open terminal
-2) cd backend
+4) cd backend
-3) dotnet ef migrations add InitialCreate —-context AppDbContext
+5) dotnet ef migrations add InitialCreate —-context AppDbContext
-4) dotnet ef database update —-context AppDbContext
+6) dotnet ef database update —-context AppDbContext
-5) dotnet restore
+7) dotnet restore
-6) dotnet run --launch-profile https
+8) dotnet run --launch-profile https
-7) Check if the backend is live by loading the URL https://localhost:7126/swagger/index.html in your browser
+9) Check if the backend is live by loading the URL https://localhost:7126/swagger/index.html in your browser

 Getting started with the Frontend
 1) Open new terminal window